Wemoments - Emotional Wellness

 What I did

-• Use this area to create breathing room as users read app.
+• Use this area to create breathing room and offer a more welcoming first impression.

 What I did